AKSW/dynamiclod/README.md

 ## Requirements
 This project uses external tools that you must install before start using.
 We use MongoDB to save relevant metadata for creation of linksets.
 Thus, for MongoDB the default installation is sufficient: `sudo apt-get install mongodb-server`.
-We also need rapper tool to parse files and you can install via apt-get `sudo apt-get install raptor-utils`.
 To compile and run the project, you need maven `sudo apt-get install maven` (version > 3.x).

 Important!!!
 After cloning the project from this repository, please access the folder /resources and edit the properties configuration file.